saitaiky/notebook/docs/docs/cloud-computing/aws/storage/efs.md

 sidebar_position: 2
 ---

+EFS is a scalable, managed Network Attached Storage (NAS) service offered by Amazon Web Services.
+It is designed to provide shared file storage that can be easily accessed by multiple Amazon EC2 instances, making it suitable for a wide range of applications, including content management, web serving, and data sharing.
+EFS offers automatic scalability, high availability, and a simple, pay-as-you-go pricing model.
+It is an ideal choice for workloads that require shared file storage across multiple servers or applications in an AWS environment.

 :::infoIs EFS a NTFS?
 No, EFS (Elastic File System) in AWS is not an NTFS (New Technology File System).
 NTFS is a file system used primarily in Windows operating systems, whereas EFS is a managed cloud-based file storage service provided by AWS.